PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 ## Pipeline example script

-The contents of the Bash script `auto_single.sh` are shown below.
-After defining some variables the script downloads data from Tiger.
-It then runs a self-written utility called `calc` on that data to generate two figures and an HTML page.
-The figures and HTML page are then uploaded to Tiger where they are moved onto `tigress-web`.
-One can then view the figures in a web browser.
+The contents of the Bash script `auto_single.sh` are shown below:

 ```bash
 #!/bin/bash